milicakarlicic/OOP/README.md

   - čas05: Apstraktne klase.
 Polimorfizam.
 Operator _instanceof_.
 Apstraktna metoda za kopiranje.
   - čas06: Interfejsi.
 Enumi.
   - čas07: Izuzeci.
 Kloniranje.
 Datoteke.
+  - čas08: Generičke klase, interfejsi i metode.
   <!--
-  - čas08: Generičke klase i metode
   - čas09: Generičke kolekcije
   - čas10: Poređenje objekata
   - čas11: Tokovi podataka